Delicate Rose Hip Seed Oil: the Anti-Aging Oil

 Doesn’t that list make you want to go buy some??
 I know it makes me want to bottle some up and use it daily.
-I like to purchase my rose hip seed oil from Mountain Rose Herbs.
 Here is a recipe that I used to heal some very private scarring accompanied by nerve damage…after childbirth..with good results:

 Scar and Nerve Injury Repair Oil